-4.1 Risk governance
+4.1 Board of Directors

 BNY Mellon Corporation Risk Management is coordinated at regional, legal entity and line of business levels.
-A formal governance hierarchy is in place to ensure effective escalation of issues through the regional and global structure.
+Aformal governance hierarchy is in place to ensure effective escalation of issues through the regional and global structure.

-Governance of Alcentra is carried out through a regular meeting of the Board of Directors (BoD).
-The BoD consists of both Executive and Non-Executive members as listed below (see section 4.1.1).
+Governance of Alcentra is carried out through a regular meeting of the Board of Directors ('BoD').
+The BoD consists of both Executive and Non-Executive members as listed below.
 The BoD is responsible for effective and prudent management and periodically assesses governance arrangements with a view to correcting deficiencies.
 Members of the BoD are selected based on relevant industry knowledge, skills and expertise to achieve this aim.
 Alcentra recognises the need for diversity in its recruitment policy.
 Alcentra is a subsidiary of the Bank of New York Mellon and complies with the group's policies on Diversity and Inclusion.
 This policy emphasizes a broad set of qualities and competency to be considers when recruiting.